 Limited right of 'reasonable access' upheld

 In October 1979, CBS, NBC, and ABC denied the Carter-Mondale presidential campaign’s request to purchase 30 minutes of prime time, stating that the 1980 presidential campaign was not under way.
 The Carter-Mondale campaign filed a complaint that eventually appeared before the Supreme Court.
 In a 5-4 decision in CBS, Inc. v.
-Federal Communications Commission (1981), the Supreme Court upheld the constitutionality of a limited right of “reasonable access” to the broadcast media.
+Federal Communications Commission (1981), the Supreme Court upheld the constitutionality of the campaign's right of “reasonable access” to the broadcast media.

 In 1991 the FCC significantly altered the exemption policy by defining the “use” of a broadcast facility to include only those images and voiceovers that were authorized by a candidate or sponsored by the campaign committee.
 Previously, for example, if a station broadcast a film in which Ronald Reagan had starred as an actor, then the broadcast facility would have been obligated to provide the political opponent equal access.